amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 their head that *non discrimination based on sex* somehow includes *non discrimination based on sexual orientation*, which it does not (if the word "sex" is putting messing with your ability to think, replace it with gender).
 But lets say it does.
-As you will see it simply doesnt matter.
+As you will see it simply doesn't matter.

 The claim that homosexuals is discriminated due to 377 is laughable.
 Here is why.
-If we assume that 377 can be summarised as "no backside entry", this law clearly leaves lesbians alone.
+If we assume that 377 can be summarized as "no backside entry", this law clearly leaves lesbians alone.

-Ask your self, if a "no backdoor entry" really discriminates based on sexual preference?
-Of course it does, it discriminates between people who like backdoon entry and people who do not.
+Ask your self, if a "no back-door entry" really discriminates based on sexual preference?
+Of course it does, it discriminates between people who like back-door entry and people who do not.

-But the dumbasses would go in court and say it discriminates between homosexuals and hetrosexuals.
+But the dumb-asses would go in court and say it discriminates between homosexuals and heterosexuals.
 Like what the fuck?!

-According to wikipedia 30-50% of adult **hetrosexual** population enjoy backdoon entry.
+According to wikipedia 30-50% of adult **heterosexual** population enjoy back-door entry.
 You know how many homosexuals are there?
 1-3%.

-This law hurts 30-50% of the hetrosexual population.
+This law hurts 30-50% of the heterosexual population.
 Among homosexuals it hurts 50%, assuming number of homosexual men is equal to number of lesbians.

-As you can see this is not about homosexuals vs hetrosexuals, it is about a specific act.
+As you can see this is not about homosexuals vs heterosexuals, it is about a specific act.

 Is is not about homosexuals, its about anal sex.
 People who pretend it